Horses 6 Nutritional Daily Requirements, is also known for the term (6 Categories), is essential in your horse’s diet.

-you will learn that their complete diet is really similar to humans and much like other animals.
+you will learn that their complete diet is similar to humans and much like other animals.

 Water 2.
 Fiber 3.
 Carbohydrates 4.
 Protein 5.
 Fat 6.
 Vitamins/Minerals

 A healthy horse will drink 5 to 15 gallons of water per day, depending on the weather temperatures as well as their activities/work per day.

 - Other sources of fiber are.

-Carbohydrates can be categorized into two different groups.
+Carbohydrates: Carbohydrates> categorized into two different groups.